Publications

 Working papers

-The heterogeneous impacts of import competition on Mexican manufacturing plants, 2019 (with J. Blyde).
+The heterogeneous impacts of import competition on Mexican manufacturing plants, 2019 (with Juan Blyde).
 We study the impact of import competition on Mexican firms between 2003 and 2013 by exploiting variation in Chinese import penetration across industries.
 We find that the trade shock induced a decline in employment, sales, exports, and productivity.
 Importantly, the effects are heterogeneous: smaller and less efficient plants experiencing the largest adjustments, while the most efficient plants exhibited relatively minor effects and, for some outcomes, no effects at all.
 The productivity gap between small and large plants has been increasing over time and that the reallocation of resources has been productivity-enhancing, particularly in sectors that have experienced large-scale import penetration from China.

-The longitudinal linkage of mexico’s economic census 1999-2014, 2018 (with M.Busso and S. Levy).
+The longitudinal linkage of mexico’s economic census 1999-2014, 2018 (with Matias Busso and Santiago Levy).
 This technical note describes the methodology to construct a longitudinal dataset using the Economic Censuses of Mexico from 1999 to 2014.
 The procedure is based on an algorithm that links establishments with identical or significantly similar location, legal entity and industry.
 Since a set of longitudinal identifiers is already available for the 2009 and 2014 Economic Censuses, it is used to validate our results, obtaining 90% accuracy.
 The paper links 1.44 million establishments for the period 1999-2004, 1.52 million for 2004-2009 and 2.15 million for 2009-2014.

 Policy reports

-NAFTA-USMCA and Wages in Mexico, 2022 (with S. Levy).
+NAFTA-USMCA and Wages in Mexico, 2022 (with Santiago Levy).
 This note focuses on some features of Mexico’s labor market that, in our view, are crucial to understand the effects of NAFTA-USMCA on wage in Mexico.
 In our assessment we find that (i) Despite NAFTA, average wages in Mexico did not increase from their pre-NAFTA levels, although in its absence they would have been marginally lower. (ii) So long as Mexico’s current domestic regulations remain -particularly those pertaining to labor and social insurance- it is unlikely that the U.S.-Mexico-Canada Agreement (USMCA), the trade pact that superseded NAFTA in 2019, will lead to higher average wages. (iii) If the USMCA increases labor costs significantly in the USMCA-related segment of the economy, aggregate productivity in Mexico may suffer.

 Also circulates as LABOR, USMCA Forward: Building a more competitive, inclusive, and sustainable North American economy